tendermint/tendermint/docs/architecture/adr-059-evidence-composition-and-lifecycle.md

 }
 ```

 Tendermint has now introduced a new type of evidence to protect light clients from being attacked.
-This `LightClientAttackEvidence` is vastly different to `DuplicateVoteEvidence` in that it is physically a much different size containing a complete signed header and validator set.
+This `LightClientAttackEvidence` (see [here](https://github.com/informalsystems/tendermint-rs/blob/31ca3e64ce90786c1734caf186e30595832297a4/docs/spec/lightclient/attacks/evidence-handling.md) for more information) is vastly different to `DuplicateVoteEvidence` in that it is physically a much different size containing a complete signed header and validator set.
 It is formed within the light client, not the consensus engine and requires a lot more information from state to verify (`VerifyLightClientAttack(commonHeader, trustedHeader *SignedHeader, commonVals *ValidatorSet)`  vs `VerifyDuplicateVote(chainID string, pubKey PubKey)`).
-Finally it batches validators together as opposed to having individual evidence.
-This evidence stretches the existing mould that was used to accomodate new types of evidence and has thus caused us to reconsider how evidence should be formatted and processed.
+Finally it batches validators together (a single piece of evidence that implicates multiple malivious validators at a height) as opposed to having individual evidence (each piece of evidence is per validator per height).
+This evidence stretches the existing mould that was used to accommodate new types of evidence and has thus caused us to reconsider how evidence should be formatted and processed.

 ```go
 type LightClientAttackEvidence struct { // proposed struct in spec